MoAlyousef/livid-rs/README.md

 `rustup target add wasm32-unknown-unknown`

 ## Usage
-- Install the dister crate (to simplify building and bundling your web app):
+- Install the livid-cli crate (to simplify building and bundling your web app):

-`cargo install dister`
+`cargo install livid-cli`

 * You can add links to CSS files/urls, and use Widget::set_class_name() to benefit from CSS styling.